 In 1993, Diana, Princess of Wales visited the hospital to officially open the new Respiratory Support and Sleep Centre (RSSC).
 The centre – which is the largest in the UK – provides ventilator support and sleep medicine to patients referred from across the country.

-Two years later, in 1994, the hospital opened its Cystic Fibrosis centre, which supports adults from across the East of England with the condition.
+In 1994, the hospital opened its cystic fibrosis centre, which supports adults from across the East of England with the inherited condition.

 In recent years, the hospital has continued to focus on providing excellent patient care and developing new treatments in heart and lung medicine.